Special offer

 Establishing clear goals from the beginning

-A good way for hiring managers to establish clear goals with a recruiter would be by organising an initial meeting.
+A potentially good way for hiring managers to establish clear goals with a recruiter would be by organising an initial meeting.
 During the meeting, hiring managers can look at the required qualifications, employee and team responsibilities, as well as whether any past candidates fit the job specification.

 Once the hiring manager and recruitment consultant have decided on the search criteria together, they can look at creating interview plans and strategies for sourcing candidates.
-The recruiter should then be able to establish the best places to look for the right candidates in that role or industry.
+The recruiter may then be able to establish the best places to look for the right candidates in that role or industry.
 Other points worth discussing are:

 You might also want to discuss your current team goals.
 This can include: